dylanmlabat/dylanmlabat.github.io/_posts/2019-03-08-cli_revelations.markdown

 ![](https://i.imgur.com/9xyZgD9.png)

 In retrospect, there was no need to push myself to figure it out, since I knew I would eventually need to iterate over each film's own page in order to get the other data I wanted.
-It provided a good lesson in self-restraint and taught me that it can be more helpful to move to another segment when I'm having difficulty, rather than push myself for too long on something giving my trouble.
+It provided a good lesson in self-restraint and taught me that it can be more helpful to move to another segment when I'm having difficulty, rather than push myself for too long on something giving me trouble.

 While the data I wanted was much easier to scrape from the film's own pages, I ran into a similar issue when trying to scrape the average user rating for each film.
 It appeared to be easily accessible, and so I caught tunnel vision again trying to figure out how to call on it.